martingtaylor/dcpp/README.md

 3. Runs the DOCKER-COMPOSE to create images for each service.
 4. Uploads the new images to DOCKERHUB.
 (Login credentials are stored within Jenkins secrets manager.)
 ![DOCKERHUB](images/dccp_Dockerhub.PNG)
+5. Ansible
+6. Creates and configures a NGINX load balancer.

 ## Unit Tests
 The following unit test where created: